 How were the meals?

 Fortunately, I’m not a fussy eater.
 So for me the foods were all edible and enjoyable.
-That being said, I’ll often choose savory over sweet – and there was a lot of sweet food (for my palate).
+That being said, I’ll often choose savory over sweet – and there was a lot of sweet food (for my taste palate).

-So there are 3 different flavours of soups; tomato, mushroom and minestrone.
+So there are 3 main flavours of soups; tomato, mushroom and minestrone.
 For sure my favourite was the minestrone (below).
 I think it’s the most filling, and feels like you’ve had a semi-decent meal by the time you finish.

 And then my least favourite, the tomato soup (below).
-I forgot to take a picture of the mushroom soup:

 One fun addition, for those like myself who enjoy crunchy textures, was the kale crackers: